weltliteratur/blog/_drafts/2016-05-18-Fefe-Research-Institute.markdown

 Ok, the headline is a joke, of course.
 But let's start at the beginning.
 There are three things German computer scientists/IT guys must not miss: their [heise online](http://www.heise.de/) newsticker, their xkcd, and their daily Fefe.

 Fefe is the nom de guerre of [Felix von Leitner](https://en.wikipedia.org/wiki/Felix_von_Leitner), a C programmer (check [dietlibc](https://en.wikipedia.org/wiki/Dietlibc)), IT security adept and blogger, running his own speaker's corner **["Fefes Blog"](https://blog.fefe.de/)** since 2005.
 This blog is notorious for its "cut the crap" non-layout and his author for his brash comments on incidents in the broad field of IT security and their political implications, especially regarding the industry of mass surveillance.
-His reach is enormous and will surely beat that of many established newspapers (anyway, according to [this 2011 post](https://blog.fefe.de/?ts=b3d1b6bf); newer numbers would be helpful, though).
+His reach is enormous and will surely beat that of many established newspapers (according to [this 2011 post](https://blog.fefe.de/?ts=b3d1b6bf), anyway; newer numbers would be helpful, though).

 We don't know if pressing F5 at least three times a day in the browser tab reserved for "Fefes Blog" makes us part of the fan base.
 Either way, we couldn't abstain from sneaking a peek behind the curtain and wanted to analyse some traits of Fefe's characteristic style and tone.
 They are, in fact, so characteristic that he was even [mimicked by the ultimate German satire magazine "Titanic"](http://www.titanic-magazin.de/news/was-passiert-eigentlich-gerade-auf-fefes-blog-6220/), which sure counts for something.